lindsaycaron/sdk/README.md

 ##Retrieving a Customer’s Friends, Followers and Followees##

-To learn how to retrieve customer’s friends, followers or followees (i.e. subscriptions, those that the customer is following) refer to the GetFriends, GetFollowers and GetFollowees methods of the App type in the FormsSample project.
+To learn how to retrieve customer’s friends, followers or followees (i.e. subscriptions, those that the customer is following) refer to the `GetFriends`, `GetFollowers` and `GetFollowees` methods of the App type in the FormsSample project.

 ##Searching for Customers##

-To learn how to specify criteria and perform searches in the Youbetme customers database refer to the PerformSearch method of the App type in the FormsSample project.
+To learn how to specify criteria and perform searches in the Youbetme customers database refer to the `PerformSearch` method of the App type in the FormsSample project.

 ##Bets##

 - **New Bets**: Refer to the CreateBet method of the App type in the portable FormsSample project.

 - **Accepting Bets**: The newly created bet is in Pending state and it will remain so until every bet member accepts the bet.
-Refer to the AcceptBetAsync method of the App type in the FormsSample project.
+Refer to the `AcceptBetAsync` method of the App type in the FormsSample project.

 - **Closing Bets**: Once a bet has been accepted by all members it becomes Active.
 Every bet member can close the bet by specifying the winning team and whether the bet has been paid.
-Refer to the CloseBetAsync method of the App type in the FormsSample project.
+Refer to the `CloseBetAsync` method of the App type in the FormsSample project.
 If a bet is to be paid it will enter the PayUp state; otherwise it will become either Paid or Welched.

-- **Retrieving Bets**: Refer to the GetPendingBetsAsync, GetActiveBetsAsync, GetPayUpBetsAsync and GetClosedBetsAsync of the App type from the FormsSample project.
+- **Retrieving Bets**: Refer to the `GetPendingBetsAsync`, `GetActiveBetsAsync`, `GetPayUpBetsAsync` and `GetClosedBetsAsync` of the App type from the FormsSample project.

 - **Posting Text**: Youbetme customers are able to post comments below bets.
 To comment on a bet, use the lines below: